Luminoth/BackpackPlanner/BackpackPlanner/BackpackPlanner.Droid/README.md

 * USE_ADS
   * Enables ads
-* USE_REAL_ADS
+* DISTRIBUTION
-  * Enables using real ads, otherwise will only show test ads
+  * Enables using real ads when ads are enabled, (other distribution stuff?)

 # Pulling the database from a debug install